Find out more about international transactions.

 - will commit an offence against section 42 of the Act

-- will reduce their chances of ultimately being granted retrospective consent - the applicant's good character (one of the criteria for consent) may be called into question, and
+- will reduce their chances of ultimately being granted retrospective consent, and

 - section 29 allows a party to the transaction who was not required to obtain consent to cancel a transaction by giving notice in writing to all other parties.